Jerry03120/sfrc-shear-ml-gui/README.md

 * The GUI was designed for RC-to-SFRC heterogeneous transfer learning research.
 * Default paths in the Python file may need to be changed depending on the user’s local directory structure.
-* For Group 2 prediction, tensile and residual strength parameters should be provided as numerical input values.
+* For Group 2 prediction, tensile parameters should be provided as numerical input values.
 * The GUI layout is optimized for readable screenshots suitable for academic papers.

 ---